-Students may view their online account by logging into Net Classroom and viewing Transaction History.
-Credit/debit card and electronic check payments for the tuition billing statement can be made through Net

-Classroom.
-Payments made by check or money order can be processed in the Student Business Services Center Cashiers Office.
+Students may view their billing statement by logging into NetClassroom and viewing the student account under the Billing tab.
+Credit/debit card and electronic check payments for the tuition billing statement can be made through NetClassroom.
+Payments made by check or money order can be processed in the Student Business Services' Center Cashier's Office.